cpeditor/cpeditor/src/Settings/README.md

 * String starts with % is considered as a raw string.
 This is used for raw string that have special char at the beginning.

+    * Note, because of the [problem](https://github.com/jbeder/yaml-cpp/issues/261) of `yaml-cpp`, we compare the string value to parse number and boolean.
+Thus if you want a string value like `true`, `123`, please use prefix %.

     * `%#label` -> `"#label"`

 * String starts with * is considered as a raw string that needs to be translated.